-This Statistical Release presents official statistics on new lettings and sales of existing social housing stock in England for 2011/12.
-Statistics…
+Official statistics on new lettings and sales of existing social housing stock in England for 2011 to 2012.

-This Statistical Release presents official statistics on new lettings and sales of existing social housing stock in England for 2011/12.
+This statistical release presents official statistics on new lettings and sales of existing social housing stock in England for 2011 to 2012.

 Social housing sales include sales under Right to Buy, Preserved Right to Buy, Right to Acquire, Social HomeBuy, other outright or shared equity sales to tenants, and sales of existing stock to the private sector.
 No details are recorded of sales of additional equity shares purchased by existing shared owners (known as ‘staircasing’).

 Key points from the release are:

 - there were 362,610 new social lettings in 2011 to 2012, a 2% increase on 2010 to 2011 and equating to less than 10% of social stock